rafael-r-bento/Fitness/README.md

 source code repository.
 Licensed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 Derived from a triangulation by kettenfett, which was derived from ["Mountain Climber"](https://vimeo.com/149362946) by Dr. Greg Wells on YouTube, published under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/legalcode).

+# To Do

+- [X] Update screen images from README
+- [ ] Add fields to quantities of each exercise
+- [X] Refactor source code
+- [ ] Update main screen after delete all activities, without the need of quit and launch the app
+- [ ] Confirmation after press the button "Delete all activities"